The Amazing Posing Anna’s Hummingbird: The Elegant Wing Stretch … « Arthur Morris/BIRDS AS ART

 6 comments to The Amazing Posing Anna’s Hummingbird: The Elegant Wing Stretch …

-• avatar Jack D Waller
+• Jack D Waller

 Sounds like a variant of the golden rule – guaranteed to help the giver and the receiver – win-win.
 Great advice and great shot.
 We can’t control others but we can control ourselves and this world dearly needs what you’re offering.
 Keep it up!